doganulus/pyjavu/README.md

         }
     df = pd.DataFrame(data=d)

-Suppose that we would like to evaluate regular expressions with data such as
+Suppose that we would like to evaluate regular expressions **with data** such as

     expression = r"exists{k}(k <= p2; k <= p1)"

-which specifies a pattern such that there exists a data value `k` that observed at `p2[i]` and then the same value observed at `p1[i+1]`.
+that specifies a pattern such that there exists a data value `k` that observed at `p2[i]` and then the same value observed at `p1[i+1]`.
 Thus the concatenation operator `;` here means sequential composition of patterns as usual.
 The assignment operator `<=` stores the current value at left hand side in a BDD-based database (see References) with the key `k` to be retrieved later.

 We evaluate this expression over the data frame `df` as follows: